Dutchy365/BlogBytes/content/page/spotlight.md

 A session regarding automation of naming convention validation for Canvas Power Apps with PowerShell & Power Platform CLI, enhancing collaboration & error prevention in Azure DevOps pipelines.

 * **2024-06-06 <span style="color: #92400e;">- Seminar organized by Microsoft and Surf - Proving the value of the Power Platform in a Proof of Value, lessons learned from the past year**</span></br>
-Seminar is part of [Microsoft Innovation &amp; Inspiration  Program.](https://pulse.microsoft.com/nl-nl/microsoft-innovation-inspiration-program/)
+Seminar is part of [Microsoft Innovation and Inspiration  Program.](https://pulse.microsoft.com/nl-nl/microsoft-innovation-inspiration-program/)
-An inspiring session in which lessons learned are shared about implementing Power Platform solutions at an educational institution.
+An inspiring session in which lessons learned are shared about implementing Power Platform solutions at an educational institute.

 * **2024-06-01 <span style="color: #92400e;">- CollabDays Netherlands - Building a dynamic data review system using Power Platform capabilities**</span></br>
 An inspiring session in which attendees will get solid understanding of how to make it possible to create a flexible data review system using only out-of-the-box functionalities within the Power Platform.